reasonset/altpostlocal/README.md

   flags=F user=email argv=/usr/local/bin/altpostlocal -f ${sender} -- ${recipient}
 ```

-user and argv should be rewritten according to your environment.
+user and argv should be change according to your environment.

 ## configure main.cf